North American A-36: Operational history

+In the Mediterranean, the A-36A was also used briefly by the Royal Air Force 1437th Strategic Reconnaissance Flight, in Foggia, Italy.
+The 1437th Flight took the aircraft on loan from the USAAF to replace their Martin Baltimores.
+These aircraft were painted with RAF roundels and individual aircraft letters and they were also given RAF serial numbers These Royal Air Force had their aircraft chin .50 Browning guns removed.

 A-36As also served with the 311th Fighter Bomber Group in the China-Burma-India theater.
 The 311th had arrived in Dinjan, India by late summer 1943 after being shipped across the Pacific via Australia.
 Two squadrons were equipped with the A-36A while the third flew P-51As.
 Tasked with reconnaissance, dive bombing, attack and fighter missions, the A-36A was outclassed by its main opposition, the Nakajima Ki-43 "Oscar."
 The light and highly agile Japanese fighter could outmaneuver the A-36A at all altitudes but did have some weak points: it was lightly armed and offered little protection for pilot or fuel tanks.
 However, the A-36A fought at a significant disadvantage, having to carry out long-range missions often at altitudes above The Hump that meant its Allison engine was below peak performance.
 In a fighter escort mission over Burma, three A-36As were lost without scoring a single victory.
 The A-36A CBI missions continued throughout 1943–1944 with indifferent results.
 The A-36A remained in service in small numbers throughout the remaining year of the war, some being retained in the US as training aircraft.

 "The type's relatively brief service life should not camouflage the fact that it made a major contribution to the Allied war effort" especially in the Mediterranean and it amounted to the first USAAF combat use of a Mustang variant.
 The effectiveness of the A-36 as a ground attack aircraft was demonstrated on 5 June 1944.
 In a well-planned attack on the large, well defended rail depot and ammunition dump at Orte, Italy, Lieutenant Ross C. Watson led a flight of four A-36s through a heavy overcast on the approach to the target.
 Watson's A-36s scored several hits under intense anti-aircraft fire although his aircraft was damaged by ground fire.
 Under continuing heavy ground fire, Watson pressed home his attack and destroyed the ammunition dump before making an emergency landing at an advanced Allied airfield.